About

 Melanie Bookout performs on a 7-string bass viol (after Colichon) by Roger Rose c.1995.

-RUSSELL BOOKOUT, Guest Artist, viola da gamba, lute & theorbo
+RUSSELL BOOKOUT, Guest Artist, IPFW Baroque, viola da gamba, lute & theorbo

 Russell Bookout performs on a 7-string bass viol (after Colichon, c.1691) by Roger Rose c.2002 and a 10-course lute is by Bernard Lehman of Rochester, NY (c.1982).